U.S. investors sue Lloyds chiefs over HBOS deal

+* F.N.B.
+Corporation receives final regulatory approvals for First National Bank of Pennsylvania and Yadkin Bank merger

-LONDON American shareholders are suing Lloyds Banking Group (LLOY.L) and the bank's former executives, saying they were misled over its rescue of fellow lender HBOS in the depths of the financial crisis in 2008.
+LONDON Jan 2 American shareholders are suing Britain's Lloyds Banking Group and the bank's former executives, saying they were misled over its rescue of fellow lender HBOS in the depths of the financial crisis in 2008.

-Weeks later, however, Lloyds had to turn to the state for a bailout, surrendering a 43 percent stake in return for a 17 billion pound injection of taxpayers' money.
+Weeks later, however, Lloyds had to turn to the state for a bailout, surrendering a 43 percent stake in return for a 17 billion pound ($26.4 billion) injection of taxpayers' money.

 Lawyers said shareholders were not told about a deterioration in HBOS's finances, and the extent of the problem only became known when the bank posted a worse-than-expected 10 billion pound loss in February 2009.